DataSF/datasf.github.io/blog/_posts/2017-12-06-introducing-datasfs-open-data-publishing-toolkit-an-operating-manual-for-open-data.md

 ## Continuously evaluate and improve.

-Operating across all of this is a process of continuous improvement.
+Operating across everything is a process of continuous improvement.
 In practical terms that means collecting data that helps you make decisions and trade-offs.
 As we've built up our processes, we've tried to capture data in ways that will allow us to make smarter decisions about where to optimize.
 And even that is a continuous process.